uyshero/rest-client/README.md

-# rest-client
+# python rest-client
-rest-client by urllib and urllib2
+create rest-client by python urllib and urllib2 libs